Business Transformation & Operational Excellence World Summit & Industry Awards

-Angel R. García is an engineer and process improvement leader with over 20 years of experience in Global Operational Excellence Programs, Global Supply Chain Management and Commercial Operations.
-Angel currently holds the role of Global Continuous Improvement Leader for Catalent Pharma Solutions.
+Angel R. García is an engineer and process improvement executive with over 20 years of experience in Global Operational Excellence Programs, Global Supply Chain Management and Commercial Operations.
+Currently Angel holds the position of Global Continuous Improvement Leader at Catalent Pharma Solutions.

-Before joining Catalent Pharma Solutions, Angel was the Vice President of Operational Excellence for Univision Communications, Inc., where he created and led the first Operational Excellence Program on the number one Hispanic media broadcasting network in the United States.
+Before joining Catalent in 2016, Angel was the Vice President of Operational Excellence for Univision Communications Inc. where he developed and executed the first OpEx Program at the number one Hispanic Media Broadcasting Network in the United States.

-In addition, Angel has held several leadership positions in Medical Devices Manufacturing, Technical Service, Global Sourcing, and Lean-Six Sigma within Johnson and Johnson, Covidien, Medtronic Diabetes and several business of the GE Company.
-He holds certifications in Lean Six Sigma as a Black Belt and Master Black Belt and he is a certified Project Management Professional.
+In addition, Angel has held several leadership positions in Medical Devices Manufacturing, Technical Service, Global Sourcing, and Six Sigma within Covidien, Tyco Healthcare, Medtronic Diabetes and several business of the GE Company.
+He holds certifications in Lean Six Sigma as a Black Belt and Master Black Belt and he is a certified Project Management Professional

 Anu George is the Head – Morningstar Excellence at Morningstar, Inc., a leading provider of independent investment research.
 Her responsibilities include providing a strategic direction to the continuous improvement, quality & excellence initiatives at Morningstar.
 She has successfully led the LEAN transformation at Morningstar & is now focused on institutionalizing an Agile culture in her organization.
 Anu has more than 20 years of experience in reputable organizations such as Unilever, GE, and Morningstar.
 She has global experience through her extensive work in Asia, North America, and Europe.
 Her strengths lie in operations management and LEAN Six Sigma.
 She is a frequent speaker on topics such as business process excellence and leadership.